Fact check: Hegseth twice made a false claim to Congress about troops being sent to voting places under Biden

 Hegseth didn’t specify which states he was referring to; the Defense Department acknowledged that it had received CNN’s requests for comment on his claims but did not end up providing a response.
 So CNN reached out to the 15 states that an Election Day 2024 article in military publication Stars and Stripes said had activated Guard troops for that day, citing the Guard as the source of the information.

-Four of the states (Alabama, Tennessee, Texas and Wisconsin) did not respond, but we could not find evidence those states sent troops to polling locations in 2024, either.
-Regardless, it’s clear from the 11 states that did respond – again, all of which said they deployed no troops to polling locations – that Hegseth’s claim that troops “were deployed to polling locations in 15 states” is incorrect.
+Two of the states (Alabama and Tennessee) did not respond, but we could not find evidence those states sent troops to polling locations in 2024, either.
+Regardless, it’s clear from the 13 states that did respond – again, all of which said they deployed no troops to polling locations – that Hegseth’s claim that troops “were deployed to polling locations in 15 states” is incorrect.

 Hegseth was challenged on his Wednesday claim by Democratic Sen. Elissa Slotkin at a Senate Armed Services Committee hearing Thursday.
 But Hegseth reiterated during that exchange: “By the way, in 2024, under the Biden administration, 15 states did deploy troops to polling stations.”

-Note: This article was updated after publication to add responses from Texas and Wisconsin.